-As an externally managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager or EMG or their respective affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we reimburse our Manager for the costs of the wages, salaries, and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
-In addition, we have the discretion to pay annual cash bonuses and make incentive equity awards to our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer in amounts that are subject to approval by our Compensation Committee.
+As an externally managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we reimburse our Manager for the costs of the wages, salaries, and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
+In addition, our Manager has the right, but not the obligation, to provide us with other dedicated or partially dedicated personnel if approved by the independent members of our Board.
+Such other dedicated or partially dedicated personnel could include personnel who are deemed executive officers.
+In the event our Manager elects to provide us with other dedicated or partially dedicated personnel and such personnel are approved by the independent members of our Board, we would be required to bear a pro rata portion of the costs of the wages, salaries and benefits incurred by our Manager with respect to such personnel based on the percentage of their working time and efforts spent on matters related to our company, subject to the approval of such reimbursement amounts by our Compensation Committee.
+For the 2019 fiscal year, our partially dedicated Chief Financial Officer and partially dedicated Chief Operating Officer were the only executive officers for whom we reimbursed the costs of the wages, salaries and benefits incurred by our Manager.
+Finally, we have the discretion to pay annual cash bonuses and make incentive equity awards to our partially dedicated Chief Financial Officer, our partially dedicated Chief Operating Officer, and any other partially dedicated personnel designated by our Manager and approved by our independent directors in amounts that are subject to approval by our Compensation Committee.

-This advisory "say on pay" vote gives our shareholders the opportunity to express their views on the compensation we pay to our named executive officers, which in this case is solely our partially dedicated Chief Financial Officer and partially dedicated Chief Operating Officer, as disclosed in this Proxy Statement.
-The Board believes that the current compensation of our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer and our partially dedicated Chief Operating Officer provides fair compensation designed to retain and motivate them and properly aligns their interests with those of our shareholders.
+This advisory "say on pay" vote gives our shareholders the opportunity to express their views on the compensation we pay to our named executive officers, which in this case is solely our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer, as disclosed in this Proxy Statement.
+The Board believes that the current compensation of our partially dedicated Chief Financial Officer and our partially dedicated Chief Operating Officer provides fair compensation designed to retain and motivate them and properly aligns their interests with those of our shareholders.